 The belief that precious stones have healing powers has been around for centuries.
 In current practice, it’s most often associated with the New Age movement.
 It draws on the Chinese concept of life energy (qi) and the Hindu/Buddhist concept of chakras.
-Different stones are associated with different healing properties, and are associated with chakra points based on colour.
+Different stones are associated with different healing properties, and they’re associated with chakra points based on colour.
 The crystals are thought to facilitate the release of negative energy and the intake of positive energy.

 There’s been very little research to evaluate claims that crystals have healing powers.
 A study mentioned in the Wikipedia article on crystal healing found that, in a study of 80 participants, there was no difference in reported effects when volunteers meditated with a genuine quartz stone versus an identical-appearing placebo stone.

 Gwyneth Paltrow’s website Goop is a home for all things woo-woo, and it doesn’t fail to deliver with an article on crystal healing.
 Apparently, crystals can pick up “dense or stale energy.”
 To cleanse them, you can bury them in dirt for a week, or leave them out in the moonlight for 6 nights during a full moon.
 While this notion may sound intuitively appealing, there is no such thing as “dense or stale energy,” and the moon is just as present whether we’re seeing it reflect the sun’s light or not.
 I wonder what sort of cleansing is considered appropriate after you’ve had a jade egg stuck up your vagina.

 According to a crystal crash course from EnergyMuse, you need to set an intention or “program” a crystal.
 This is done by cleansing it and then connecting to your highest vibration and telling the crystal what your intention is.
 That draws on law of attraction mumbo jumbo about vibrations that in no way translates to physical reality.